der-Pinguin-M/baby_rev/README.md

 }
 ```

-By looking further into the code, we can discover the flag string : L3AK{ngx_qkt_fgz_ugffq_uxtll_dt}.
-It seems to be encrypted.
-The name of the function "init_remap" that is called at the beginning of the main and the structure of the code which seems to loop and then only start to tackle (comparison) operations with above mentioned flag variable can already lead us to emit a hypothesis : maybe our input is encrypted by a substitution function before being compared to the flag.
+By looking further into the code, we can discover the flag string : `L3AK{ngx_qkt_fgz_ugffq_uxtll_dt}`.
+It appears to be encrypted.
+The name of the function `init_remap`, called at the beginning of the `main`, combined with the code's structure, which seems to loop before doing comparison with the flag variable, suggest a hypothesis : perhaps our input is encrypted by a substitution function before being compared to the flag.

 ## the function init_remap